 If your brand wants to promote a environment-friendly lifestyle, colors like blue and green likely work better for it (since the Earth has a lot of blue and green).

 Once you’ve come up with the layout schemes, colors, fonts and other visual elements for your brand, it’s important to keep them consistent across all platforms.
 This requires a unified effort from each department.

-One way to ensure visual solidarity is to put into place a system of checks that verify each project meets the requirements.
+One way to ensure visual conformity is to put into place a system that verifies each project meets the requirements.